Azure-Samples/ms-identity-docs-code-dotnet/src/sign-in-webapp/README.md

-# Sign-in user Web App | Microsoft identity platform
+# ASP.NET Core 6.0 Web App - Sign-in user | Microsoft identity platform

 The web app in this scenario has been created using the ASP.NET Core 6.0 Razor template, and slightly modified to add authentication enabling the users sign-in that follows the [Open Id Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) standard protocol.
 To lite up Open Id, it is using [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0) middlewares.
 In other words, a simple web app is secured by adding an authentication layer allowing users to sign-in with their Work and school (Azure AD) accounts, and as a result it can make web API calls to protected resources on behalf of the signed-in user.
 For more information about the proposed scenario, please take a look at the following diagram: